thelingxichen/scSVAS/webserver/markdown/CNV_View.markdown

 # Interactions

-  + Download
+  + Download </br>
     An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
-  + Tooltips and Highlightsm
+  + Tooltips and Highlights </br>
     When your cursor hovers over an component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
 There are several major types of component in the "CNV View'' application and their tooltipping and highlighting interactions are as follows:
-    - Unit Component on the Cell CNV Heatmap
+    - Unit Component on the Cell CNV Heatmap </br>
           The tooltip will display the genome position and copy number of a unit.
 The name of the corresponding leaf node in the cutted dendrogram will also be shown.
 Further, the genome position, the leaf node, and the range of the leaf node will be highlighted.
-    - Unit Component on the Cell Meta Heatmap
+    - Unit Component on the Cell Meta Heatmap </br>
           The tooltip will display the cell ID and meta label of a unit.
-    - Cutted Dendrogram Node
+    - Cutted Dendrogram Node </br>
           The tooltip will display the name of the current node, the number of cells in it, the parent node of it, and the distance between it and the root node.
 Further, the subtree and the covered cell range of the current node will be highlighted.
-    - Cutted Dendrogram Branch
+    - Cutted Dendrogram Branch </br>
           The tooltip will display the names of the associated parent and child nodes and their branch distance.
 The branch, the parent node, and the child node ill be highlighted.
-    - Unit Component on the Aggregate Subgroup CNV Heatmap The tooltip will display the genome position, the copy number, and the subgroup name.
+    - Unit Component on the Aggregate Subgroup CNV Heatmap </br>
+          The tooltip will display the genome position, the copy number, and the subgroup name.
-    - Component on the Aggregate Subgroup CNV Stairstep The tooltip will display the genome position and the average copy number of cells for all subgroups.
+    - Component on the Aggregate Subgroup CNV Stairstep </br>
+          The tooltip will display the genome position and the average copy number of cells for all subgroups.
-    - Dendrogram Zooming
+    - Dendrogram Zooming </br>
       When users click a node in the cutted dendrogram, the selected node will be regarded as the temporary tree root, and a new sub-cutted dendrogram will be rendered.
 The cell CNV heatmap and meta panel will also be updated to fit the current cell range.
 When you click the "Back to Root'' button, the whole CNV view will return to its initial status.
 You may also utilize the "left arrow'' and "right arrow'' buttons to un-do and re-do zooming operations.